LomoX-Offical/nginx-openresty-windows/Readme.md

 it has some feature:

-- high performance
+- high performance then official version
-- concurrent more than twenty thousand connections
+- concurrent more than twenty thousand connections, (window server 2008r2 muticore cpu, more then 35000 connections)
 - multi process
 - various bugs fixed compare with nginx orginal